 Recent investments at Western Brook Pond have been largely focused on supporting visitor experiences associated with the boat tour.
 Enhanced parking capacity and trail, wharf and boathouse upgrades have addressed long-standing deficiencies.
 Future investments will focus on the provision of a diverse visitor experience offer that includes opportunities to enjoy a refreshed interpretation program and a well-maintained trail system, while ensuring that the ecological integrity and wilderness character of the area are being safeguarded.
-Use of personal vehicles and tour buses will not be permitted on Western Brook Pond trail, nor will proposals for large-scale commercial development (i.e., hotels, restaurants, shops) or increased parking capacity be entertained.
+Use of personal vehicles and tour buses will not be permitted on Western Brook Pond trail, nor will proposals for large-scale commercial development (e.g., hotels, restaurants, shops) or increased parking capacity be entertained.
 Activities outside the scope of the current boat tour contract will not be considered.
-When the contract expires in 2027, options for an eco-friendly operation that is responsive to the interests of the park's target markets will be explored.
+Lower emission alternatives to the current diesel powered boats will be explored so that feasible changes can be implemented when a new contract is issued in 2027.

-Visitor use management in the Western Brook Pond Watershed ensures that national park resources are protected.
+Visitor use management in the Western Brook Pond Watershed ensures that natural resources are protected.

-- Annual engagement with the boat tour operator and backcountry guides to identify and mitigate visitor use issues related to maintaining ecological integrity, safety, satisfaction, and/or maintenance of facilities. - As part of the ecological integrity monitoring program, establish a park-wide water quality measure that includes Western Brook Pond by 2021 to complement existing measures that track salmon and harlequin duck populations in Western Brook.
-Use this measure to monitor the impacts of visitor use and trigger appropriate mitigations as required. - Replicate the 1999 sediment contaminants study by 2021, and then again at 5 year intervals until no longer warranted, to evaluate management effectiveness.
+- Annual engagement with the boat tour operator and backcountry guides to identify and mitigate visitor use issues related to maintaining ecological integrity, safety, satisfaction, and/or maintenance of facilities. - A strategy to ensure the wilderness experience and mitigate potential impacts of visitation to Western Brook Gorge is initiated by 2021. - As part of the ecological integrity monitoring program, establish a park-wide water quality measure by 2021 that includes Western Brook Pond to complement existing measures that track salmon and harlequin duck populations in Western Brook.
+Use this measure to monitor the impacts of visitor use and trigger appropriate mitigations as required. - Replicate the Western Brook Pond Sediment Survey (Department of Environment and Labour/Environment Canada, 1999) by 2021, and then again at 5 year intervals until no longer warranted, to evaluate management effectiveness. - Results of monitoring, restoration and visitor experiences at Western Brook Pond are communicated in the annual management plan implementation update.